adonisjs/v7-docs/content/start/tutorial/hypermedia/overview.md

 ---
-summary: Build a fully functional Hackernews clone with AdonisJS and learn how to create hypermedia-driven web applications.
+summary: Build a fully functional community showcase website with AdonisJS and learn how to create hypermedia-driven web applications.
 ---

 # Building DevShow - A Community showcase website

-In this tutorial, you will build DevShow. **DevShow is a small community showcase website where users can share what they’ve built.** Every user can create an account, publish a "showcase entry" (a project, tool, experiment, or anything they’re proud of), and browse entries created by others.
+In this tutorial, you will build DevShow. **DevShow is a small community showcase website where users can share what they've built.** Every user can create an account, publish a "showcase entry" (a project, tool, experiment, or anything they're proud of), and browse entries created by others.

 ## Overview

-We are taking a hands-on approach in this tutorial by building a real application from start to finish.
+We're taking a hands-on approach in this tutorial by building a real application from start to finish.
 Instead of learning about features in isolation, you will see how everything in AdonisJS works together — **routing, controllers, models, validation, authentication, and templating all coming together to create a functioning web application**.

 By the end, you will have built a deployable DevShow web-app and gained a solid understanding of how AdonisJS features work together in practice.

 ## Understanding the starter kit

-We are starting with the AdonisJS Hypermedia starter kit, which already has some basic scaffolding in place.
+We're starting with the AdonisJS Hypermedia starter kit, which already has authentication built in.
+Let's see what we have to work with by opening the routes file.

-The starter kit includes authentication pages and functionality, so you don't have to build everything from scratch.
-This gives you a foundation to build upon as we add new features for our DevShow app.

-Let's take a look at what we have already.
-Open the routes file.

 ```ts title="start/routes.ts"
 import { middleware } from '#start/kernel'